PaulWen/ssi-verifier/README.md

       suddenly handels data from many SSI agents
     - to ensure proper data isolation a new SSI verifier instance should be deployed for each Lissi Agent instance

+## Theming

+Bootstrap is used as the UI library.
+To generate and export a custom theme the free [Bootstrap Builder](https://bootstrap.build/app/projects) is being used.